 What does Music look like at High Ercall?

 All musical learning in our scheme is structured around the Interrelated Dimensions of Music: pulse, rhythm, pitch, tempo, dynamics, timbre, texture, structure and notation.
 These dimensions are at the centre of all our learning; they are musical building blocks.
 This is an integrated approach to musical learning where games, the interrelated dimensions of music, singing and playing instruments are all linked (spiral of learning).
 Over time, children can both develop new musical skills and concepts.
 They can re-visit established musical skills and concepts as they travel along the learning journey.
-Repeating a musical skill does not necessarily mean their progress is slowing down or their development is moving backwards!
-It is just shifting within the learning spiral.

 What do we want children to be able to do by the end of Year 6?